 - 13.4.3.1.
 Each official has one point to give to the driver he/she feels is at fault.
-He/she can choose to give 0 points if they feel not fault can be determined. - 13.4.3.2.
-All incidents are worth 4 points total unless they happen within 5 laps of any race start or restart.
+He/she can choose to give 0 points if they feel not fault cannot be determined. - 13.4.3.2.
+A driver can accrue 0 to 4 points for a single incident.
+If that incident is within the designated number of laps (5) after a start or restart, the points are doubled.
 (Note: The number of laps is based on the leader of the race.) - 13.4.3.3.
-An incident within 5 laps of a race start or restart is worth double points. - 13.4.3.4.
-When a driver accrues 10 points his/her Pro License is suspended and he/she will be prohibited from competing in the next race on the schedule. - 13.4.3.5.
+When a driver accrues 10 points his/her Pro License is suspended and he/she will be prohibited from competing in the next event. - 13.4.3.4.
 After sitting-out the race, the driver's incident point total is reset to 0 and point allowed is reduced to 6.
-If the driver then accrues a total of 6 points, his/her license will be suspended and he/she is prohibited from competing in the next scheduled race. - 13.4.3.6.
+If the driver then accrues a total of 6 points, his/her license will be suspended and he/she is prohibited from competing in the next scheduled race. - 13.4.3.5.
+A driver can reset his number of allowed incidents back to 10 by completing 4 consecutive incident free race.
+The driver must take the green flag and make a valid attempt to compete.
+Start and Park will not qualify as an incident free race.
+The Director of Competition will determine if a reasonable attempt to compete was made. - 13.4.3.6.
 If any driver accrues 16 or more points in a single race, he/she will be suspended from the series for a minimum of 2 races. - 13.4.3.7.
 Should any driver accrue enough points to be suspended a third time, he/she will be prohibited from competing in the series for the remainder of the season. - 13.4.3.8.
-A driver can accrue 0 to 4 points for a single incident.
-If that incident is within the designated number of laps after a start or restart, the points are doubled. - 13.4.3.9.
-Example: Driver A & B are involved in an incident within 5 laps of a restart.
+Points are accrued over the length of the season and do not carry over from season to season.
+However, if in the last race of the season any driver accrues points that require a suspension, he/she will be prohibited from competing in the first race of the Pro-Series or World Championship Series, depending on which they qualify for. - 13.4.3.9.
+If a driver accrues points via the review process he/she can reduce those points through penalty-free races.
+This will amount to a 2-point reduction for every one penalty-free race.
+Example: Driver A has accrued 4 points from post-race review panel.
+Driver A completes 2 races penalty free and his point total is back to 0.
+Start and Park will not qualify as an incident free race.
+The Director of Competition will determine if a reasonable attempt to compete was made. - 13.4.3.10.
+Drivers cannot "bank" points.
+Drivers with 0 points can't go into negative points, and events a driver does not participate in will not count towards the reduction total incident points.